-This requires you, as an ICAEW member, to report matters to PCD where you have a reasonable belief that another ICAEW member (working in public practice or in business) or firm3, may be liable to disciplinary action under the DBLs 4, 5 or 6.
+This requires you, as an ICAEW member, firm, affiliate or relevant person to report matters to the Conduct Department where you have a reasonable belief that another ICAEW member, firm, affiliate or relevant person, may be liable to disciplinary action in accordance with the DBLs or the Accountancy Scheme.
 This will apply where another member or a firm has, or may have:

-- a) committed misconduct: by committing any act or default, whether in the course of carrying out professional work or otherwise, likely to bring discredit on the member, the profession of accountancy or ICAEW or so as to fall significantly short of the standards reasonably expected of a member / firm; - b) been professionally incompetent: by performing professional work incompetently to such an extent, or on such a number of occasions, as to fall significantly short of the standards reasonably expected of a member / firm; - c) committed a breach of any ICAEW bye-law or regulation; - d) been charged with and/or convicted of a criminal offence (whether in the UK or abroad); - e) been the subject of a disqualification order or provided a disqualification undertaking under the Company Directors Disqualification Act 1986 (or equivalent legislation abroad); - f) carried on activities regulated under statute when not authorised to do so; - g) been declared bankrupt or liable to disciplinary action under DBL 4.2 (financial propriety and insolvency matters); - h) been the subject of an adverse finding in a report by, or proceedings before, another person or body as specified in DBL 7.
+- a) committed misconduct: by committing any act or omitting to do any act, whether in the course of carrying out professional work or otherwise, likely to bring discredit on themselves, the profession of accountancy or ICAEW or so as to fall significantly short of the standards reasonably expected of a member / firm; - b) demonstrated professional incompetence: by performing professional work incompetently to such an extent, or on such a number of occasions, as to fall significantly short of the standards reasonably expected of an equivalent member / firm: - c) committed a breach of any ICAEW bye-law or regulations or statutory regulations or the Investigation and Disciplinary Regulations (IDRs); - d) been charged with and/or convicted of a criminal offence (whether in the UK or abroad); - e) been the subject of a disqualification order or provided a disqualification undertaking under the Company Directors Disqualification Act 1986 (or equivalent legislation abroad); - f) carried on activities regulated under statute when not authorised to do so; - g) been declared bankrupt or liable to disciplinary action under DBL 4.1(i) (financial propriety and insolvency matters); - h) been the subject of an adverse finding in a report by, or proceedings before, another person or body as specified in DBL 5.3.

-Examples are provided in Appendix 1 of matters which should be reported relating to a member's professional activities.
-Examples are provided in Appendix 2 of matters which should be reported relating to a member's personal activities.
+Examples are provided in Appendix 1 of matters which should be reported relating to an individual's professional activities.
+Examples are provided in Appendix 2 of matters which should be reported relating to an individual's personal activities.

-The duty does not, however, require you to report the minor faults of other members or firms or suspected issues that are not supported by evidence.
+The duty does not, however, require you to report the minor faults of other individuals or firms or suspected issues that are not supported by evidence.

-If you are unsure whether you should report a matter to PCD, you can contact the Ethics Advisory Service (+44 (0)1908 248 250) to discuss the matter further on a confidential basis.
+If you are unsure whether you should report a matter to the Conduct Department, you can contact the Ethics Advisory Service (+44 (0)1908 248 250) to discuss the matter further on a confidential basis.
 Further information can be found about the Ethics Advisory Service at icaew.com/helpsheets